-Student Services/Financial Aid and the Counseling Center offer a wide range of services to current students and alumni to assist them in career decision making, the job search process, and career advisement.
+The Division of Student Affairs offers a wide range of services to current students and alumni to assist them in career decision making, the job search process, and career advisement.
 Services include:

-· Workshops:

-Resume Writing, Interviewing Skills, Business Etiquette

-- Job Search - Job Referrals:

-Full-time and part-time positions for students and alumni all are posted on the bulletin board outside Student Services/Financial Aid Office.
-In addition, students may view job postings at www.asun.edu under Career Services.
+- •Workshops: Resume Writing, Interviewing Skills, Business Etiquette - Job Search - •Job Referrals: Full-time and part-time positions for students and alumni are posted on the bulletin board outside Student Services/Financial Aid Office.
+In addition, students may view job postings at www.asun.edu under Career Connect.

-Special Programs:

-Job Search Counseling
+Special Programs: Job Search Counseling

-The Newport Counseling office is located in Walton Hall room A. Student Services/Financial Aid is located in the Student/Community Center.
-Counseling office - 870-512-7890 Student Services/Financial Aid office at 870-512-7838 email cheryl\cross@asun.edu.
+The Dean of Student Affairs Office is located in Walton Hall 121 room A., 870-512-7890.

+The Student Affairs Office is located in the Student/Community Center, 870-512-7838, or email cheryl_cross@asun.edu.

-Marked Tree Student Services Office is located in Building A. Student Services office - 870-358-2117 email ashley\buchman@asun.edu.
+Marked Tree Student Affairs Office is located in Building A. Student Affairs Office: 870-358-2117, or email bobby_buchanan@asun.edu.